Secure Network Code for Adaptive and Active Attacks with No-Randomness in Intermediate Nodes: Relay network

 \subsection{Code construction to achieve capacity $C_{1,L,D}$}

 \Label{SS1}

 We give a code to achieve the capacity $C_{1,L,D}$.
+The idea of our construction is the same as a Wiretap-II code introduced by Ozarow and Wyner \cite{Ozarow}.
+In wiretap channel II, a secure message is encoded to a codeword of $n$ length and wiretapper may access any $r$ components out of the $n$ components.
+Then, this secure code for wiretap channel II is secure even for our setting.
+However, this construction will be applied to a more general case with modification in the latter section.
+To discuss such a more general case, we need to concretely describe our whole construction to keep the self-consistency in this section.
 For simplicity, we assume that the integer $d$ is a power $q$ of a prime $p$.
 The general case will be discussed later.
 When we can make the desired code in the case with $c=1$, we can employ the constructed code for the secure transmission code from the $i-1$-th intermediate node to the $i$-th intermediate node because the $i-1$-th intermediate node can employ scramble random numbers $T_{i-1}$.
 For this purpose, we prepare the following lemma.

-\begin{lemma}\Label{L425} For any prime power $q$, any two natural numbers $k>r$, there exist a natural integer $n_{k,r}$ and $r$ vectors $v_1, \ldots, v_r \in \FF_{q^{n_{k,r}}}^{k}$ such that $v_{i,j}=\delta_{i,j} $ for $j=1, \ldots,m$ and the $r \times r$ matrix $(v_{i,s(j)})_{i,j}$ is invertible for any injective function $t$ from $\{1, \ldots, r\}$ to $\{1, \ldots, k\}$. $\square$\end{lemma}
+\begin{lemma}\Label{L425} For any prime power $q$, any two natural numbers $k>r$, there exist a natural integer $n_{k,r}$ and $r$ vectors $v_1, \ldots, v_r \in \FF_{q^{n_{k,r}}}^{k}$ such that $v_{i,j}=\delta_{i,j} $ for $j=1, \ldots,m$ and the $r \times r$ matrix $(v_{i,s(j)})_{i,j}$ is invertible for any injective function $s$ from $\{1, \ldots, r\}$ to $\{1, \ldots, k\}$. $\square$\end{lemma}

 This lemma might be shown in the context of the wiretap channel II introduced by Ozarow and Wyner \cite{Ozarow}.
 In the model of wiretap channel II, a secrete message is encoded to a codeword in an $n_{k,r}$-length code.
 A wiretapper may take any $r$ components out of $k$ parallel channels but may have no information about the message.
 A linear code, e.g., a Reed-Solomon code can serve as the code.
 It is called a $(k,r)$ code for wiretap channel II, and satisfies the condition for Lemma \ref{L425}.
 Also, this leamma also can be regarded as a very simple and special case of the code in \cite[Section III]{CY}.
 For readers' convenience, we give its proof in Appendix \ref{A1}.